 We do this by demonstrating what such a kingdom would be like in the way we work, love, and live.
 Our activity arises not because we doubt our coming hope, but because we know it will come.
 We’re just getting ready.

-In this time of being #safeathome, can I encourage you to be active (rather than passive) in your waiting?
+Can I encourage you to be active (rather than passive) in your waiting?

 You have unique dreams and opportunities, as well as unique challenges and hardships—a chance to improvise a demonstration of the kingdom of God.
 Often this means serving your “audience”: what would it look like to offer “deep well-being” to those around you?